-There are a host of restaurants located in Downtown Wilmington.
+There are a host of restaurants located in Downtown Wilmington, NC.
 We can recommend the following ones for three good reasons.
 First, the food is reliably good.
 Second, the prices are very fair.
 Third, we can almost guarantee that you won’t be disappointed if you dine in any of them.

 Rx Restaurant on Castle at 5th Street has been a big hit since it opened.
 The restaurant features Southern regional foods that are prepared from local farmers and fishermen, resulting in a menu that changes daily.
 The restaurant’s name celebrates its location in the former Hall’s Drug Store, one of Wilmington’s oldest businesses.

 Rx is open from Tuesday-Thursday from 11:30 a.m. to late and Saturday and Sunday from 11:00 a.m. till late.
 Brunch on the weekends at Rx Restaurant is popular since the menu features everything from omelets to quiche to apple-cinnamon pancakes to meatloaf.
 There surely is something for every taste.